data-8/sp23/policies.md

 First-year students and students without prior programming experience are strongly encouraged to choose a regular lab.
 Working on programming-based lab assignments in a small classroom with dedicated course staff available to help is a great way to learn.

 Both options are meant to be great.
-The mega lab is new, and so we're putting a lot of energy into making it effective.
-It is led by some of the most experienced GSIs in the course, including content lead, pedagogy lead, and logistics lead for the whole course.
-It is designed to appeal to students who learn well from large-format lectures, working independently, and coming to drop-in office hours when they need help.
+Mega lab was first piloted last semester and received positive feedback from students.
+We've designed mega lab to appeal to students who learn well from large-format lectures, working independently, and coming to drop-in office hours when they need help.
 But the regular lab format has clear advantages for students who wish to work with others and get to know the course staff: a guarantee that lab will take exactly 2 hours each week, a dedicated lab GSI, and the peer learning that comes with regularly attending a small weekly section.

 ### Homework and Projects